Environmental Risks: Understanding the “E” in ESG

 This is the first in a series of articles introducing the three components of ESG: Environmental Risk, Social Risk, and Governance Risk.

-Is There a Financial Impact to Environmental Risk?
+Is There a Financial Impact on Environmental Risk?

 According to the US Federal Reserve, the effects of climate change “can result in direct financial risks, prompting a reassessment of asset values, changing the cost or availability of credit, or affecting the timing or reliability of cash flows.
 They can also create risks to economic activity, which can themselves create or amplify financial risks.”

-Businesses are devastated by natural events that are worsened by climate change, and in the meantime, they bear the burden of increased insurance costs.
+Businesses are devastated by natural events that are caused or worsened by climate change, and in the meantime, they bear the burden of increased insurance costs.
 For example, a Reuters article explains that wildfires in the US in 2020 “cost insurers a staggering $7 billion to $13 billion,” which is linked to climate change.
-They go on to show that “Ten years ago, this was a non-issue for (insurance firms).
-Now they’re saying ‘This is an extraordinary increase in our risk portfolio.'”
+They go on to explain “Ten years ago, this was a non-issue for (insurance firms).
+Now they’re saying ‘This is an extraordinary increase in our risk portfolio.’”
+The intertwining of environmental and financial factors underscores the urgency for businesses to proactively address and manage environmental risks to safeguard their long-term economic resilience – not only for them but for local communities and the resulting social impact a failed business can have.

 What Is the Responsibility of Risk Management Professionals Regarding Environmental Risks?

-As risk management professionals, we must ensure corporate objectives related to environmental commitments are met.
-Many organizations are making environmental commitments or joining movements like The Climate Pledge.
-Once this kind of action is committed as a strategic objective, our responsibility is to evaluate the control environment to ensure these commitments actually happen.
-From a reputational risk perspective, failure to follow through will result in bad press, loss of customers, and loss of investors.
+Risk management professionals must ensure corporate objectives related to environmental commitments are met.
+Many organizations are making environmental commitments, like net-zero, or joining movements like The Climate Pledge.
+Once this kind of action is committed as a strategic objective, our responsibility is to evaluate the control environment to ensure these commitments happen.
+From a reputational risk perspective, failure to follow through will result in bad press, loss of customers, loss of investors, and damage to capital market dominance.
 Even worse, failure to hold up our commitments will create an even more significant impact on environmental issues and related financial risks in the long term.
+In essence, risk management professionals are charged with turning lofty goals and promises into actionable strategies.
+They are responsible for the resilience and long-term responsible growth of organizations.

 To help you get started, use these six questions to assess the current situation for your organization’s environmental commitments:

-1. Does your company have existing environmental commitments?
+1. Does your company have existing environmental commitments, targets, or goals?

 2. Have the commitments been incorporated into the strategic objectives?